Azure/Vision-AI-DevKit-Pages/docs/_docs/mlads.md

 ---
-title: "MLADS 2019 - train your AI model for Vision AI Dev Kit"
+title: "MLADS 2019 - Train an AI model for the Vision AI DevKit"
 permalink: /docs/mlads/
-excerpt: "Bush bash lab instructions for running the OOBE and creating a customvision.ai model"
+excerpt: "MLADS lab: Setup the camera; Create a customvision.ai model"
 variable:
   - platform: windows
     name: Windows
   - platform: macos
     name: macOS
-last_modified_at: 2019-06-06
+last_modified_at: 2019-06-07
 ---

-## Welcome to MLADS - train you model for Vision AI Dev Kit
+## Welcome to MLADS - train an AI model for use with the Vision AI DevKit

+### What you will do

-- Setup a Vision AI Dev Kit
+- Setup a Vision AI DevKit camera
-- Train a model using Customvision.ai and deploy the model to the device
+- Train a model using Customvision.ai and deploy the model to the camera
-- Train a model using Azure Notebooks and Azure Machine Learning service
+- Train a model using Azure Notebooks and the Azure Machine Learning service

-## Pre-requisites
+- Create an Azure IoT Hub with an IoT Edge device for controlling network traffic between the camera and the cloud

+### What you will need

 - Active Azure subscription
 - Azure Machine Learning Workspace

-## Additional Azure resources
-- During this lab you will create:
-  - IoT Hub and Edge Device to control the network traffic between your device and cloud
-  - Cognitive services resources needed for customvision.ai
-  - Azure Storage for deploying your customvision.ai model to the camera using module twin update

-  If you already have some or all of these resources you can use existing ones.
-Otherwise the resources will be created during the lab

-### Setup the camera
+## Setup the Vision AI DevKit camera

+1. The Vision AI DevKit camera you were provided should be displaying three blinking red LEDs on the front of the camera, indicating the camera is running in Wi-Fi APN mode.
-1. Connect your laptop to the camera allocated to you.
-The camera has a fresh firmware and should be blinking three red lights.
-That means it's running it's own access point and you can connect to it with your laptop and setup the device.
-You will find the access point name from the bottom of the camera.
-It will be in format of MSIOT_xxxxxx (xxxxxx is the last 6 characters of the device’s Wi-Fi mac address, e.g. MSIOT_BD097D). **Note** there are 30 of these devices running the access point at the same time, finding the correct one can be challenging.
+2. Connect your laptop to the camera's Wi-Fi APN.
+The APN for your device can be found on a sticker on the bottom of the camera.
+The name will be in the format 'MSIOT_xxxxxx' (xxxxxx is the last 6 characters of the device’s Wi-Fi mac address, e.g. MSIOT_BD097D). **Note** since there are 30 of these devices running in the lab, ensure you select the correct one.
-2. If you have an existing IoT Hub and IoT Device defined access Azure portal and get a connection string for the IoT device.
+3. If you have an existing IoT Hub and IoT device for use in this lab, access the Azure portal and retrieve the  connection string for the configured IoT device.
+You will use this string during setup.
-3. Once connected to the camera (unless done automatically) please open your browser and access [setupaicamera.ms](https://setupaicamera.ms){:target="_blank"}
+4. Once connected to the camera, use your browser to open [setupaicamera.ms](https://setupaicamera.ms){:target="_blank"}
-4. During the OOBE (Out-Of-Box Experience) Please connect the camera to **MSFTGUEST** Wifi.
-No password required.
+5. During the setup process, connect the camera to **MSFTGUEST** Wifi.
+(No password is required).

-**Note:** after the setup you will be able to stream the picture from the camera either to a browser or VLC / Open VC player.
-In order for that to work your laptop needs to be connected to the same network than the camera (MSFTGUEST)
+**Note:** After camera setup is complete, you can stream the live camera video output using a browser window or and application such as VLC / Open VC player.
+Your laptop will need to be connected to the same Wi-Fi network (MSFTGUEST) as the camera to display the video stream.

-### Train an example model using CustomVision.ai
+## Train an example model using CustomVision.ai

 You will build a custom AI model to detect when someone is wearing a hard hat.
 You will use the [Azure Custom Vision service](https://customvision.ai){:target="_blank"} to build the model.

 ### Setup up a new Custom Vision project

 - Login to Azure Custom Vision Service at [https://customvision.ai](https://customvision.ai){:target="_blank"}.

 - Create a new project, us\ing these recommended settings: